 As breast lift surgery uses an incision pattern there will always be some post-procedure discomfort.
-The amount of pain post-surgery varies heavily from patient to patient, however it is surprisingly tolerable in most breast lift patients.
-There are some things you can do to make those first few days more tolerable.
+The amount of pain post-surgery varies heavily from patient to patient, however, it is surprisingly tolerable in most breast lift patients.
+There are some steps you can take after your surgery to make those first few days more tolerable.

-A major part of breast lift before and after is planning ahead of time.
+A major key to making sure that the breast lift process is as comfortable as possible is planning ahead of time.
 Much of the post-operative discomfort is due to swelling.
 While wearing a compression bra should help manage some of the swelling and help reduce pain, there are other things that can be done to reduce swelling and make your recovery easier.

 Too often, patients use a cold compress longer than it’s recommended.
-This may be tempting, as removing the cold source can bring back discomfort, but by icing too much your body may become used to the cold and reduce its benefit.
+This may be tempting, as removing the cold source can bring back discomfort.
+Yet, by icing too much, your body may become used to the cold and reduce its benefit.

 If you’re having problems with swelling, ice the area for 20 minutes, then remove the compress for 40 minutes, after which, you can repeat.
 Never apply the compress to bare skin; use a towel or cloth as a barrier.
-While there are compresses designed specially for those recovering from a breast lift there’s no harm in using regular cold packs.
+While there are compresses designed specifically for those recovering from a breast lift, there’s no harm in using regular cold packs.

-Cold compress is usually not effective after 24 hours post-surgery but is not harmful when used sparingly.
+A cold compress is usually not effective once a patient has reached the 24-hour mark post surgery, but it is not harmful when used sparingly afterward.